-- Date & Location: Choose one ceremony time (available on a first-come basis, then removed from the list of options on registration):
+- Date & Location: Choose one ceremony time (available on a first-come basis):

 - Who: Any homeschool student (regardless of curriculum or independent school affiliation) is invited to participate.

 - Program bio: Graduates submit a brief biography to be included in the graduation ceremony program.
-It can include favorite bible verse, favorite subjects, accomplishments, hobbies, future plans, special awards/recognitions, etc. (Due April 16th.)
+It can include favorite Bible verse, favorite subjects, accomplishments, hobbies, future plans, special awards/recognitions, etc. (Due April 30th.)